malcolmwilson8/orange-jellyfish-challenge/README.md

         - What package management software would the project use?
         - Are there any requirements outside of the frontend functionalities listed?
 I.e. will I need to work directly on the backend side of the application also?

+- Are there any functionalities the business would want to implement in the future?
+    - If the business has an idea of work they want to be completed on the web application in the future, I could take this into account in my current work, and potentially even get a head start on some of the work for them.

+### Non-technical

+- Are there any supplementary objectives that I need to deliver on in addition to the functionalities required?
+    - This would be particularly important to find out, as it would determine any stretch targets, or extra functionality I could help provide outside of the listed requirements.
+It would be very useful to have these objectives to mind before starting on the task so I know what I can push myself to achieve as an added bonus.

+- What does the business expect from the web application by the end of my development work?
+    - It is necessary to find out if I am only expected to deliver on a minimum viable product (MVP) version of the web application, or if I am being tasked with delivering the complete, production-ready solution.
+I would want to ask the business what exactly they expect from me, and I would do so within the context of the SMART framework (Specific, Measurable, Achievable, Realistic, Timebound), establishing clear goals for myself.

+- What time frame am I working to within the project?
+    - Within this process, it would be crucial to find out what important dates I would be working to.
+Finding out what the deadline for the completed app is, alongside any dates I would be required to give updates on my work would greatly influence the focus of my coding and my time management.

+- Who would be responsible for signing off on the final functionalities I have delivered, and what influence do they have on the project overall?
+    - I would need to find out if the way I work on the functionalities will be completely my own choice, or if I would be expected to follow a specific set of the business' practices for them.
+Also, it would be necessary to know who I would be submitting my code to, and to what extent they would be able to change the direction of my work.
+Knowing this ensures that I have clearly defined relationships with those I am working with, and helps ensure that any serious issues are avoided at the end of the development process.

 <em>Think about potential errors that could occur when this new functionality is running in production, how would you handle/mitigate these?</em>